 The Broader Arkin Family Legacy

-In 1969, Alan Arkin directed the Oscar-nominated short film People Soup, starring both Adam and Matthew.
+In 1969, Alan Arkin directed the Oscar-nominated short film People Soup, starring both his sons, Adam Arkin and Matthew Arkin.
 The 12-minute children’s fantasy about boys creating magical soup marked both sons’ early film appearances.

 The Arkin family represents three generations in entertainment, yet Jeremy remains the foundation—the stable presence who ensured her children had support regardless of the challenges their parents faced.